dapr-sandbox/components-dotnet-sdk/daprdocs/content/en/dotnet-sdk-docs/_index.md

 app.Run();
 ```

-This creates an application with a single service--each service corresponds to a single Unix Domain Socket, and can host one or more component types.
+This creates an application with a single service.
+Each service:

+- Corresponds to a single Unix Domain Socket
+- Can host one or more component types

 {{% alert title="Note" color="primary" %}}
-Note that only a single component of each type can be registered with an individual service.
+Only a single component of each type can be registered with an individual service.
 However, [multiple components of the same type can be spread across multiple services]({{< ref dotnet-multiple-services >}}).
 {{% /alert %}}

-## Implement and Register Components
+## Implement and register components

  - [Implementing an input/output binding component]({{< ref dotnet-bindings >}})
  - [Implementing a pub-sub component]({{< ref dotnet-pub-sub >}})
  - [Implementing a state store component]({{< ref dotnet-state-store >}})

-## Testing Components Locally
+## Test components locally

-Dapr Pluggable Components can be tested by starting the application on the command line and configuring a Dapr sidecar to use it.
+Pluggable components can be tested by starting the application on the command line and configuring a Dapr sidecar to use it.

 To start the component, in the application directory: